orthanc-server/orthanc-setup-samples/README.md

 - [Implementing HTTPS with nginx](docker/tls-with-nginx) to demonstrate how to implement an Orthanc behind nginx that is implementing TLS.
 - [Use multiple Orthanc on the same DB](docker/multiple-orthancs-on-same-db) to demonstrate how to connect multiple Orthanc on the same PostgreSQL database and perform HTTP load balancing.
 - [Use DICOM TLS](docker/dicom-tls) to demonstrate how to configure DICOM TLS between 2 Orthanc instances.
+- [Download and update configuration dymically using Lua](docker/lua-download-config-and-restart) to demonstrate how to check and update configuration dymically using a lua script.

 ## for software integrators